loladiar/-/man/git-revert.md

     squash R3
     squash R4

 pick O3 says to include that commit and leave it unchanged.
 When rebasing, I usually go one commit earlier than I expect to make sure I'm modifying the correct history.
-The reword commit simply allows me to change the commit message of R1 to “Revert the XYZ changes because I no longer need them” The squash commits mean that those three R commits are merged into the previous commit — R1.
+The reword commit simply allows me to change the commit message of R1 to "Revert the XYZ changes because I no longer need them" The squash commits mean that those three R commits are merged into the previous commit — R1.
 And my end state is as desired:

     A–C1–C2–Ex–C3–C4–O1–O2–O3–R